 - Enjoy healthier interpersonal relationships.

-With D&I comes greater team cohesion, lesser favoritism, better employee representation and all this leads to elevated employee morale, trust, and engagement.
+With D&I comes greater team cohesion, lesser favouritism, and better employee representation and all of this leads to elevated employee morale, trust, and engagement.

 When companies support D&I initiatives, a whopping 83 percent of millennials are actively engaged in their work (Glassdoor).